 A person can live normally without a gallbladder.
 Once removed, bile flows from the liver through the ducts and directly into the small intestine.
 No change in diet is necessary, although the more frequent flow of bile to the small intestine may lead to diarrhea.

-For people who are not able to have surgery, a medication called ursodeoxycholic acid can be used to help dissolve the gallstones.
+For people who are not able to have surgery, a medication called ursodiol can be used to help dissolve some types of gallstones.
 This medication takes about 6 months to work and is effective in only about 50% of people who use it.
 Gallstones usually come back once a person stops taking the medication.